Once the leaves start to crisp and fall from the trees, plenty of apples can be seen in marketplaces.

 “Younger people like the crisp apples,” he said.
 “Honeycrisp.
 Crimson Crisp.
 Autumn Crisp.
 Candy Crisp.
 Sun Crisp.
 You name it.”

-Ohio is considered with the most apple production, according to the U.S. Apple Association.
-Ohio produces pounds of apples each season, according to U.S. Department of Agriculture statistics from 2017.
-U.S. apple farmers grow about of apples with 100 of those regularly sold in retail stores, according to the U.S. Apple Association.
+Ohio is considered one of 10 states with the most apple production, according to the U.S. Apple Association.
+Ohio produces 47 million pounds of apples each season, according to U.S. Department of Agriculture statistics from 2017.
+U.S. apple farmers grow about 200 unique varieties of apples with 100 of those regularly sold in retail stores, according to the U.S. Apple Association.

 This year proved to be a very challenging one for some apple farmers due to climate conditions in spring and summer.
 Wagner produced half the apples he did in 2017.
 He recalls excessive rain on and off in addition to four significant frost periods, but April 18 was the worst frost.